solita/solita.github.com/_posts/2018-01-07-building-serverless-radiator.md

 **Modern** software development environment is most likely composed of multiple pipelines.
 There can be pipelines for build artifacts, infrastructure building etc. It is vital to notice fast when the builds fail.
 Monitoring only the pipelines is not necessary enough.
 Also deployments should be monitored for noticing potential problems in performance etc.

 One project might have different accounts for development, testing/integration and production.
-This means that monitoring simply one accountis not nearly enough.
-For example in my current project at Solita we have 3 different accounts which have 7 pipelines, over 60 CloudWatch alarms and some exposed metrics from deployments.
+This means that monitoring simply one account is not even closely enough.
+For example in my current project at Solita, we have 3 different accounts which have 7 pipelines, over 60 CloudWatch alarms and some exposed metrics from deployments.

 One good solution is to have a radiator which shows development status: